littlezaide/haggadah/02_beforethemeal.md

 6. ‏כּוֹרֵךְ מָרוֹר‎

 **Each person receives some bitter herbs and ḥaroses, which he places between two pieces of matzo.
-The leader then reads:**
+The sederboss then reads:**

 This was the practice of Hillel, at the time the Temple was still in existence.
 He combined the unleavened bread and the bitter herbs and ate them together, to carry out the injunction concerning the Passover sacrifice: "With unleavened bread and with bitter herbs, they shall eat it."